nwdigitalradio/n7nix/kernbuild/README.md

 * uses udr_defconfig file
 * modules are copied to ../lib/modules
 * builds all files required to boot an RPi
+* Assumes cross compile build tools are already installed.
+  * Used this [Kernel Building link](https://www.raspberrypi.org/documentation/linux/kernel/building.md) as reference.

-After building a kernel you need to copy the kernel image & device tree & overlay files to the boot partition and the modules to the root file system.
+After building a kernel you need to copy the kernel image & device tree & overlay files to the boot partition and the modules to the root file system partition.
+That is facilitated by the kern_cpy_*.sh scripts described below.

 #### kern_cpy_flash.sh